-Memory work: Memory work is a collaborative technique used to generate stories that are based on personal memories among a group of co-researchers: see also Triggers.
+Memory work:

+A collaborative technique used to generate stories that are based on personal memories among a group of co-researchers.
 Outcomes: The specific consequences of a particular course of action.

-Participatory action
+Participatory action research: A cyclical research process aimed at providing feedback into a cycle for problem solving.
+It is a practical research method that requires an equal and open collaboration between the research community.

-research: A cyclical research process aimed at providing feedback into a cycle for problem solving.
-It is a practical research method that requires an equal and open collaboration between the researcher and the research community.
+Hypothesis:

-Hypothesis: Hypotheses are prescriptive forms of research question that state a particular scenario that the research will confirm or refute.
+A prescriptive form of research question that states a particular scenario that the research will confirm or refute